KojinKuro/whats-cookin/README.md

 ## Media

-## Overview

-Welcome to What's Cookin'!
-With this website, you can search through our recipe database using featured tags, a search box, and manually using our infinite scroll feature.
-Tired of losing recipes?
-Use our "like" button to save your favorite recipes.

 ## Features

-This website has multiple features, including searching recipes through tags, searching from a user input search bar, saving recipes, and receiving a random recipe.
-The home page includes infinite scrolling.
+- This website calls a backend server using API calls that stores our recipes
+- Allows filtering recipes using a search bar and recipe tags.
+- Click a button to get a random recipe
+- Save recipes into a list that you can view
+- This website has lazy loading implemented to save resources

 ## Context

 This website was created in our 7th and 8th week of Turing School of Software and Design.
-It took approx 20 hours of hands-on time, divided by the three of us.
+This was a group project of three team memebers.
+This project took around 75 hours total, averaging 25 hours split amongst each memeber.

 ## Wins